dstmodders/dst-mod-keep-following/readme/02-development.md

 ### Tools

-The project uses the following tools to improve overall code quality and encourage following the best practices and standards:
+The project uses the following tools to improve overall code quality and encourage following some of the best practices:

 - [Busted][]
 - [EditorConfig][]